memgraph/docs/gqlalchemy/how-to-guides/ogm/map-nodes-and-relationships.md

 sidebar_label: Map nodes and relationships
 ---

-This guide will teach you how to map Python classes to nodes and relationships in a graph database.
+Through this guide, you will learn how to map Python classes to nodes and relationships in a graph database.

 > Make sure you have a running Memgraph instance.
 If you're not sure how to run
 > Memgraph, check out the Memgraph [Quick start](/memgraph/#quick-start).